Tight bound on treedepth in terms of pathwidth and longest path: Acknowledgements

 \section{Acknowledgements}

 This research was carried out at the ``Sparsity in Algorithms, Combinatorics, and Logic'' workshop held in Dagstuhl in September 2021.
 We thank the organizers and the workshop participants for creating a productive working atmosphere.
 In particular, we thank Marthe Bonamy, Marcin Briański, Kord Eickmeyer, Wojciech Nadara, Ben Rossman, Blair~D. Sullivan, and Alexandre Vigny for initial discussions on the topic of the paper.
+We also thank an anonymous reviewer for noticing an error in a previous version of the paper.